Sentinel-3: OLCI

 OLCI (Ocean and Land Colour Instrument) is a medium-resolution imaging spectrometer that uses five cameras to provide a wide field of view.
 The OLCI is an along-track or "push broom" scanner, meaning that the sensor array is arranged perpendicular to the path of flight.
 This method essentially eliminates the scale distortion near the edge of an image that is common with across-track or "whisk broom" scanners.
 OLCI has 21 spectral bands with wavelengths ranging from the optical to the near-infrared.
 Bands vary in width from 400 nm to 1020 nm, and serve a variety of different purposes, including measuring water vapour absorption, aerosol levels, and chlorophyll absorption.
 SLSTR and OLCI are optical instruments with an overlap of their swath path, allowing for new combined applications.

-Due to climate changing factors, inland coastal regions have become an increased area of concern and from 2002 to 2012, the Medium Resolution Imaging Spectrometer (MERIS) provided quality observations for analysis.
-The OLCI improves upon the MERIS in that it was built with six additional spectral bands, higher-end signal to noise ratio (SNR), reduced solar glaring, a maximum of 300 m spatial resolution, and increased ground coverage allowing it to sense cyanobacterial levels within inland coastal ecosystems.
-This is currently the only sensor in space able to detect cyanobacteria.
+Due to climate changing factors, inland coastal regions have become an increased area of concern, and from 2002 to 2012 the Medium Resolution Imaging Spectrometer (MERIS) provided quality observations for analysis.
+The OLCI improves upon the MERIS in that it was built with six additional spectral bands, higher-end signal-to-noise ratio (SNR), reduced solar glar, a maximum of 300 m spatial resolution, and increased ground coverage allowing it to sense cyanobacteria levels within inland coastal ecosystems.
+OLCI is currently the only sensor in space able to detect cyanobacteria.

 SRAL

-SRAL (Synthetic Aperture Radar Altimeter) is the main topographic instrument to provide accurate topography measurements over sea ice, ice sheets, rivers and lakes.
+SRAL (Synthetic Aperture Radar Altimeter) is the main topographic instrument to provide accurate topography measurements over sea ice, ice sheets, rivers, and lakes.
 It uses dual-frequency Ku and C band and is supported by a microwave radiometer (MWR) for atmospheric correction and a DORIS receiver for orbit positioning.
 This allows the instrument, which is based on legacy missions such as CryoSat and the Jason missions, to provide a 300-meter resolution and a total range error of 3 cm.
 The instrument operates its pulse repetition frequency at 1.9 kHz (low-resolution mode - LRM, real aperture radar) and 17.8 kHz (synthetic aperture radar - SAR).